-Democratic Capitalism VS Capitalistic Democracy
+Democratic Capitalism Vs. Capitalistic Democracy

-Only Businesses make a profit.
+Only Businesses Makes a profit.

 1. Regulators protect society from improper behavior associated with white collar crime with an undisciplined fine system.